 At other times, spotting or discharge with a tinge of blood can occur during the cycle.
-Spotting can be pink, red or brown in color and usually occurs during the time when you are not supposed to be bleeding.
+Spotting can be pink, red, or brown and usually occurs during the time when you are not supposed to be bleeding.

-Spotting or brownish-red discharge, brown discharge after a period, brown discharge before a period or brown-red discharge can occur when women reach menopause around their mid-40s.
+Spotting or brownish-red discharge, brown discharge after a period, brown discharge before a period, or brown-red discharge can occur when women reach menopause around their mid-40s.
 The changes in hormone levels cause the periods to be lighter or heavier, shorter or longer.
-Spotting and discharge between periods or red/pink discharge or brown or bloody mucus discharge is a common finding as well.
+Spotting and discharge between periods or red/pink discharge or brown or bloody mucus discharge is also a common finding.

 What does it mean when your discharge is pink?
 The human papillomavirus (HPV) is the leading cause of the majority of cervical cancers.

 Early-stage cervical cancer may present with no symptoms.
-Pinkish brown discharge, red, brown, watery, pale, brown-gray discharge or bloody vaginal discharge can indicate cervical cancer.
+Pinkish brown discharge, red, brown, watery, pale, brown-gray, or bloody vaginal discharge can indicate cervical cancer.

 What does gray discharge mean?
 Gray discharge is also not normal and usually indicates an infection.

 BV, or bacterial vaginosis, commonly causes gray vaginal discharge.
 The discharge may be whitish and usually has a fishy odor.
 BV can also present with itching and a burning sensation in the vagina.

 Are you concerned about your discharge?
 What does it mean when your discharge is pink?
 How do you stop brown discharge after a period?
 If you require answers to these questions or are looking for a vaginal discharge color guide, chat with one of our online doctors at Your Doctors Online to learn more!

 FAQs About Vaginal Discharge Color Answered by Your Doctors Online Team

 STDs present as a foul-smelling discharge or a different color.
 It can be white, green, yellow, or a different color than normal.